 First-year students: get quick feedback on your materials for your 1L summer job in public interest or government work through our 1L Resume and Cover Letter Review after October 15.

-LL.M. students: get quick feedback on your resume for public interest, international or government positions through our LL.M.
-Resume Review portal.
+LL.M. students: get quick feedback on your resume and cover letter for public interest, international or government positions through our LL.M.
+Resume and Cover Letter Review portal.

 The following practitioners (many of whom are Columbia Law School alumni) are regional and subject-matter experts who have offered to share their knowledge with Columbia students and alumni.
 They can be contacted directly for advice and information about their market, organization, and areas of legal expertise.